 Chen et al also provide references for the use of Fisher’s z when making statistical inferences regarding ICCs (which might increase the stable range at which a normal approximation CI can be used above that cited on the ‘ContinousOutcomesPresentation’ pdf?).
 See below for discussion of this in context of Pearson’s r.

+Matlab functions and code to calculate 6 kinds of ICC https://au.mathworks.com/matlabcentral/fileexchange/22099-intraclass-correlation-coefficient--icc-

+Note – checkout McGraw (also cited in Chen) where these ICCs are defined (relate to absolute agreement, and consistency; three of these types are referenced in the snapshot image above)

 Differences in correlations

 Much work has focused on inference using the product moment correlation (12-17).
 In the early twentieth century a useful geometry inspired transformation for approximating a normal distribution was proposed using the inverse hyperbolic tangent of the vector r, known as Fisher’s z (1, 5, 18).
 Algebraically,